-Cherry Dumpling Casserole is a quick and tasty dessert recipe made with only a handful of ingredients!
-Use this easy crescent roll dumplings hack that the whole family will love!
-Perfect for parties and large groups!
+Cherry Dumpling Casserole is a quick and tasty dessert recipe made with only a handful of ingredients.
+This easy crescent roll dumplings hack is a simple way to make a dessert that the whole family will love, but also perfect for parties and large groups.

+I thought of this recipe after seeing Ree Drummond (The Pioneer Woman) make it with peaches.. or maybe apples.
 Seeing that it was the warmer months and I am OBSESSED with cherries at the moment (despite the fact that they are killing my bank account) I decided to make mine with cherries.
-I think I’ll also give it a whirl with apples!

 While I try to stay away from processed foods, I crumble when it comes to refrigerated biscuits, crescent rolls or pie crusts.
-I just feel like the benefits of buying these pre-made far outweighs making them scratch.
+The benefits of buying these pre-made far outweighs making them scratch.
 This coming from a woman who makes her own mayonnaise and butter.
 What can I say, I am a weirdo!

 No matter how many times I make dough for these, it never tastes as buttery and delicious as the pre-made kind.
 Someday I will visit France and have a chef show me “the right way” and then I will never look back.